- Facepalming: A couple of instances:

 Adrian Monk: He [David Ruskin]'s completely obsessed - and not in a good way, like me.

-- In the episode "Mr. Monk's 100th Case", Monk manages to deduce that the host of the TV magazine news show In Focus is the true murderer of one of the victims.
-Ironically, the host in question had just done an episode relating to Monk's 100th case since coming out of retirement.
+- In the episode "Mr. Monk's 100th Case", Monk manages to deduce that James Novak, host of the TV magazine news show In Focus, is responsible for the fourth murder.
+Ironically, it's a murder Novak had committed and framed Douglas Thurman for as part of Monk's 100th case since coming out of retirement.

 - In "Mr. Monk, Private Eye," Jay Bennett has a motor yacht called The Lucky Lady, which is ironic because he kills his mistress on it.